 The next few years are set to be, shall we say, an educational time for marketers at colleges and universities.
-Over the course of 2024, Google plans to deprecate third-party cookies in Chrome, removing cookies for 1% of users in Q1 and the rest later in the year.
-When compounded with the signal loss advertisers are already dealing with as a result of things like consumer demand for data privacy, Apple’s App Tracking Transparency, and the many privacy-related regulations that have cropped up in recent years, higher ed advertisers will need to shift towards digital advertising tactics that prioritize data privacy.
-On top of that, institutions will soon have to grapple with the college enrollment cliff, which promises to significantly reduce undergraduate enrollment starting in 2025, making it all the more urgent for colleges and universities to market themselves effectively and efficiently.
+While Google no longer plans to deprecate third-party cookies in Chrome, its new “opt-in” approach is expected to bring about the same challenges for advertisers.
+When compounded with the signal loss advertisers are already dealing with as a result of things like consumer demand for data privacy, Apple’s App Tracking Transparency, and the many privacy-related regulations that have cropped up in recent years, higher ed advertisers will need to shift towards digital advertising tactics that prioritize user privacy.
+On top of that, institutions will have to grapple with the college enrollment cliff, which promises to significantly reduce undergraduate enrollment starting this year, making it all the more urgent for colleges and universities to market themselves effectively and efficiently.

 The good news?
 These massive upheavals provide a significant opportunity for advertisers to get creative and take a leading role in helping their organizations weather the storm.